sladericewatkins/onecms7/src/faq/index.md

 [macOS](https://www.apple.com/macos/) and [Pop!_OS](https://pop.system76.com).
 Not a fan of the direction Windows is going in, but keep it around for some development stuff.

 ## Where are the archives of your website's previous iterations?
-Each version from v4 and newer has been archived, you can find them in their new homes below:
+Each version from v4 ("oldsite") and newer has been archived, you can find them in their new homes below:
 - [v4](https://www.oldsite.sladewatkins.com)
 - [v5](https://vault.sladewatkins.com/v5/)